LuDar01/mvc.02/README.md

 To ensure the application functions correctly both locally and when deployed to the student web server (running under a sub-directory and requiring `.htaccess` routing), the following adjustments were made:

 * **Image Path Handling:** Twig templates use **conditional logic** (`app.request.host`) to generate correct absolute image paths.
-This is essential because the standard `asset()` function fails to resolve relative paths correctly when the application is hosted in a subfolder on the BTH server, but works fine locally.
+This is essential because the standard `asset()` function fails to resolve relative paths correctly när applikationen ligger i en underkatalog på BTH-servern.
 * **Controller Consistency:** The `LibraryController` was refactored to ensure variable definitions (`$imagePath`) and file management logic were robust and consistent across `create` and `update` operations, eliminating "undefined variable" errors during file uploads.

 ## Key Routes